imaginationac/ahklint/README.md

 ### Design

-Modular: A set of functionality to test should be broken into a seperate module, in a seperate file.
+- Modular: A set of functionality to test should be broken into a seperate module, in a seperate file.
 This allows granular controls of tests if need be.
 For now, I'm not going to bother, but if I write a second module, that'll be happening.
+- Tests: Every module needs a test script.
+- Self-passing: ahklint.ahk must pass itself.

 ### How to help